You'll Be Back

 "You'll Be Back" is the seventh song from Act 1 of the musical Hamilton, based on the life of Alexander Hamilton, which premiered on Broadway in 2015.
 Lin-Manuel Miranda wrote both the music and lyrics to the song.
 It is sung by Jonathan Groff in the show's original cast recording.
-Within the context of the musical, it is performed by King George III lamenting the anti-royal machinations of the rebelling American colonists.
+Within the context of the musical, it is King George III lamenting the anti-royal machinations of the rebelling American colonists.
 It covers a vocal range of D3 to A4 (not counting a falsetto riff up to C5) and is written for a tenor voice.

 History

-In the book "Hamilton: The Revolution", Miranda says that he went for a drink with Hugh Laurie after filming their 2009 episodes of Laurie's series House, in which Miranda guest-starred.
+In the book Hamilton: The Revolution, Miranda says that he went for a drink with Hugh Laurie after filming their 2009 episodes of Laurie's series House, in which Miranda guest starred.
 "I told him I wanted to write a breakup letter from King George to the colonies," Miranda writes.
 "Without blinking, he improv'd at me, 'Awwww, you'll be back,' wagging his finger.
 I laughed and filed it away.
 Thanks, Hugh Laurie."

 The song was featured in a 2016 Ham4Ham clip in which Jimmy Fallon sang the song through various musical impersonations.
 Fallon covered it once again as a part of The Hamilton Mixtape.

-The song was covered by Callum Howells in a 2017 episode of the British reality television music competition Let It Shine, airing on BBC One.
+The song was covered by Callum Howells in a 2017 episode of Let It Shine, airing on BBC One.

-The song briefly appears as an easter egg in a scene from the film adaptation of Miranda's earlier musical In the Heights, where it is used as hold music for a phone call.
+The song briefly appears as an Easter egg in a scene from the film adaptation of Miranda's earlier musical In the Heights, where it is used as hold music for a phone call.